Chicago police investigate hospital shooting that left four dead

 Pharmacy assistant Dayna Less, 24, was shot and killed as she left an elevator, Johnson said.
 Another officer was spared injury when a bullet lodged itself in his gun holster.

+In a separate incident on Tuesday, a Chicago police officer was shot after a traffic stop but hit in his protective vest and will make a full recovery, Johnson told a news conference.
+The suspected shooter was in critical condition after police returned fire, he said.

-In Denver, another shooting left one person dead and four wounded on Monday.
-At least one suspect remained at large after the shooting on a downtown street corner.
-Police said the injuries were believed to be non-life-threatening.
+In another shooting on Monday in Denver, one person died and four were wounded.

-Reporting by Gina Cherelus in New York
+Reporting by Gina Cherelus in New York; Editing by Jonathan Oatis